Chapter 5: Skills System

 Chapter Summary

-1. Skill = System Prompt + Tool Whitelist + Parameter Constraints -- packaging role configuration into reusable units
+1. Skills System = System Prompt + Tool Whitelist + Parameter Constraints -- packaging role configuration into reusable units

 Shannon Lab (10-Minute Quickstart)